 “I say again,” Flores growled, “our people are to do nothing.
 The last thing I want is to have any of my people go bumbling about, becoming mixed up in something we had no hand in.”

-Relieved that his superior had no intention of becoming involved in whatever it was the FBI was about to do, the agent in the open doorway acknowledged Flores’ instructions with nothing more than a nod before pivoting about on his heels and heading back to operations while Flores forgot about his conference call and turned his full attention to find out what was going on.
-That his superiors in Phoenix and Washington had forgotten to inform him someone was moving on the militia compound was beyond ridiculous.
+Relieved that his superior had no intention of becoming involved in whatever it was the FBI was about to do, the agent in the open doorway acknowledged Flores’ instructions with nothing more than a nod before pivoting on his heels and heading back to operations.
+Meanwhile, Flores forgot about his conference call and turned his full attention to find out what was going on.
+That his superiors in Phoenix and Washington had forgotten to inform him someone was moving in on the militia compound was beyond ridiculous.
 None of the people he was answerable to would even think of doing such a thing.
-At least, he told himself as he waited for someone in the Phoenix office to answer, he hoped they wouldn’t, forgetting as sat there the people back in D.C. didn’t play by the same game he and his agents did.
+At least, he told himself as he waited for someone in the Phoenix office to answer, he hoped they wouldn’t, forgetting as he sat there that the people back in D.C. didn’t play by the same rules he and his agents did.

 Chapter 5